 Implementation science grant writing

 Implementation science grant proposals require specific elements that are not common features in other grant types.
 Thankfully for those new to implementation science, to grant writing, or both, Dr. Enola Proctor and colleagues published an incredibly useful resource.
-Writing implementation research grant proposals: Ten key ingredients was published in the journal Implementation Science in 2012, and is a rich source of expert knowledge on writing successful grants in this young field.

 Access/quality gap: It is not enough to simply document the burden of disease.
 Proposals need to demonstrate an unmet need, underuse or poor reach in the targeted population or low adoption, wide variation, or poor penetration of evidence based practices in usual care settings.

-Evidence Based Practice: Must clearly establish that the evidence based practice is ready to implement.
+Evidence-based practice: Must clearly establish that the evidence based practice is ready to implement.
 Strength of empirical evidence is key part of determining readiness, yet how much evidence is necessary is socially determined.
 Note the importance of evidence of effectiveness in targeted settings and populations.
 How much adaptation will be needed?

 Conceptual model: Active and intentional use of theory is needed to produce generalizable knowledge and situate the study within larger body of knowledge.
 This is particularly needed for specifying key contextual variables that influence implementation and the mechanisms by which strategies have their effects.
 A theoretically based conceptual model helps to frame study questions and hypotheses, clarify the constructs to be measured, and specify the relationships to be evaluated or tested.